-While William & Mary is operating on a modified academic schedule, the Dean of Students Office and all of our related offices will be available via phone and email.
+While William & Mary is operating on a modified academic schedule, we are available via phone and email.
 Additionally, we will have the capability of scheduling meetings with students remotely via phone or Zoom.

-While our university moves temporarily to online instruction, our values remain unchanged, including the value of integrity.
+While we move temporarily to online instruction, our values remain unchanged, including the value of integrity.
 Please continue to act with integrity in your academic and personal lives.
 The university remains operational, including Community Values & Restorative Practices, and we will continue to maintain our university values via our accountability practices.

 Please feel free to contact us or refer to this website with any questions about the Honor Code or the Student Code of Conduct.